juev/awesome-stars/README.md

 - [felixge/traceutils](https://github.com/felixge/traceutils) – Code for decoding and encoding runtime/trace files as well as useful functionality implemented on top.
 - [btcsuite/btcwallet](https://github.com/btcsuite/btcwallet) – A secure bitcoin wallet daemon written in Go (golang)
 - [procyon-projects/chrono](https://github.com/procyon-projects/chrono) – Chrono is a scheduler library that lets you run your task and code periodically
 - [superseriousbusiness/gotosocial](https://github.com/superseriousbusiness/gotosocial) – Fast, fun, ActivityPub server, powered by Go.
+(On holiday until end of April, see you soon!)
 - [alecthomas/kong](https://github.com/alecthomas/kong) – Kong is a command-line parser for Go
 - [davecheney/pub](https://github.com/davecheney/pub) – pub, a tiny ActivityPub to Mastodon bridge
 - [ipfs/go-bitswap](https://github.com/ipfs/go-bitswap) – The golang implementation of the bitswap protocol